 The drumsticks supplied by Thomann are very lightweight and feel cheap.
 The regular 5A sticks from Vic Firth worked a lot better for that reason.

-If you are going to use the Millenium MPS-450 as an adult I would recommend other drumsticks to consider.
+If you are going to use the Millenium MPS-450 as an adult I would recommend considering other drumsticks .

 What alternatives are there?

-If the Millenium MPS-450 isn't quite your kind of drum kit, there are a few alternatives you can consider.
-Also read the Top 5 Electronic Drums with the best kits for beginners.
+If the Millenium MPS-450 isn’t quite your kind of drum kit, there are a few alternatives you can consider.
+Also check out the Top 5 Electronic Drums with the best kits for beginners.

 Alesis Nitro Max